tjthejuggler/JuggleHub/VISION.md

     Core Components:

         ZMQClient: Connects to the C++ engine's PUB socket to receive the stream of FrameData.

+        JugglingSystemManager: Orchestrates all the components of the juggling tracking system.

+        ProbabilisticStateEstimator: Fuses evidence from physics, proximity, and visibility to estimate the physical state of each juggling ball.

         IMUListener: Runs in a separate thread, managing WebSocket connections to wearable sensors and parsing incoming IMU data.